Kayaking and rafting travel insurance

 What does kayaking and rafting travel insurance cover?

 To secure coverage for a kayaking and rafting trip, you’ll need a comprehensive travel insurance plan that also includes adventure sports coverage.
-The battleface Discovery plan automatically includes coverage for kayaking as well as white and black water rafting (up to grade 4 rapids).
+Look for a plan taht automatically includes coverage for kayaking as well as white and black water rafting (up to grade 4 rapids).

 For adventure activities like rafting and kayaking, it’s especially important to make sure your policy provides coverage for emergency medical expenses.
 Even if you’re traveling in your country of residence, there is no guarantee your private health insurance will cover you if you’re out of network, and many insurance plans may not be valid overseas.

 Medical insurance from your travel insurance policy ensures that you will be able to receive the medical assistance you need without incurring large out-of-pocket medical costs.
 In addition, if you’re traveling in a foreign country and in need of emergency assistance, your insurance will usually provide an emergency assistance team who can help you find urgently required medical help.
 In a worst case scenario, emergency medical evacuation can also be included.

 Stretching for more than 200 miles across Arizona and Utah, the Grand Canyon National Park’s rapids are some of the best known in the US for good reason — the most famous stretch passes through the bottom of the awe-inspiring, steep-walled Grand Canyon.

 The Pacuare River’s class 3 and 4 rapids through lush rainforest with views of the Talamanca Mountains on the horizon make for a Costa Rican adventure sports highlight.